What We Do

 We operate the Zimmerman Center for Heritage as Pennsylvania’s official Visitor Contact & Passport Station for the trail.

 Conserving the River’s Iconic Landscapes

-Susquehanna Heritage supports regional initiatives to save and enhance important and iconic river landscapes for public use and benefit:
+Susquehanna National Heritage Area supports regional initiatives to save and enhance important and iconic river landscapes for public use and benefit:

 - As a member of the Susquehanna Riverlands Conservation Landscape Leadership Team we help identify land preservation priorities and support acquisition efforts along the river.

 - Through the Chesapeake Conservation Partnership we help guide efforts to conserve culturally and ecologically important landscapes in the six state Chesapeake watershed.